netscaler/netscaler-k8s-ingress-controller/deployment/aws/quick-deploy-cic/README.md

-# Quick Deploy Citrix Ingress Controller in EKS with Citrix ADC VPX
+# Deploy Citrix Ingress Controller in EKS with Citrix ADC VPX

 This guide details the steps to deploy Citrix Ingress Controller in EKS with Citrix ADC VPX.